 Alongside publishing high quality content, you need to make a conscious effort in promoting your site.
 Do everything in your power to attract visitors, just make sure your tactics are legitimate or you’ll anger the likes of Google and earn a bad rep. Promote your site both online and offline – market the hell out of it.
-Here’s how to drive more traffic to your WordPress site to get you started.

 5. Monitor Your Performance